Our vision is for a peaceful, just and sustainable world for everyone.

 We use a strength-based approach in all our partnerships and programs.
 We believe that change happens sustainably when communities are helped to recognise the skills, strengths and assets that they already have that enable them to overcome their challenges.
 This means that the communities themselves take responsibility for change.

-Our work with communities is focused on six key areas or sectors that will help to put in place the necessary building blocks to achieve our vision of a peaceful, just, and sustainable world for everyone.
+Our work with communities is focused on five key areas or sectors that will help to put in place the necessary building blocks to achieve our vision of a peaceful, just, and sustainable world for everyone.

 Find out more about these sectors by clicking on a title below: